nineflowAmin/daniel-kereama.github.io/_posts/2025-12-11-lattice-at-dawn.md

 > A dual-format chapter: story + technical sidebars.
 Keep the secrets safe, show the science, and let the animation in `_layouts/wisdom_lattice.ts` be the living exhibit.

+**How to read this:** Story vignettes = metaphors; technical sidebars = actual behavior.
+Names are fictional; mechanics are real.
+Sensitive internals are redacted by design.

 ## Orientation
 - A distributed memory republic: agents are citizens; clusters of ideas are cities; tensioned edges are roads.
 - Nightly **Dream Cycle** at 03:00 consolidates the day’s logs into a shared semantic lattice.